Best Approach for Managing Global Expansion

 Hire a Third-Party Agency

-The third option involves hiring a firm to handle all your sales and marketing activities and carry out the initial stages of your expansion.
-A local agency whose expertise lies in helping companies scale can provide invaluable assistance in every critical aspect of your growth strategy.
-For example, they understand the market, its people and their needs.
-With the right information from you, the agency can help you identify the best way to present your company, highlighting your strengths and putting the right spin on areas where cultural differences might otherwise seem disadvantageous.
+The third option involves hiring a firm to handle your sales and marketing and carry out the initial stages.
+A local agency whose expertise lies in helping companies scale provides assistance in every critical aspect of your growth strategy.
+They understand the market, its people and their needs.
+The agency can help you identify the best way to present your company.
+Highlighting your strengths and putting the right spin on areas where cultural differences might otherwise seem disadvantageous.

-This can be a great way to quickly gain market presence which can be critical in ensuring that your expansion efforts yield the right results.
-Your time to market is reduced significantly as you don’t need to spend time sourcing an office space, a new team or a list of prospects.
+This can be a great way to quickly gain market presence.
+Which can be critical in ensuring that your expansion efforts yield the right results.
+Your time to market is reduced as you don’t need to spend time sourcing office space, a team or prospects.
 The right agency will have a solid network to facilitate your expansion needs.
-While a business development manager or your in-house team could build the network you need, that could take months to accomplish.
-A firm that specialises in sales and marketing will be ready to get your expansion up and running with far fewer delays and complications.
+While a BD manager or in-house team could build the network, that will take months.
+A firm that specialises in Sales and Marketing will be ready to get your expansion up and running with far fewer complications.

 Ultimately, different companies have different needs when it comes to global expansion management.
 For some companies, a business development manager can be an effective way to accomplish short-term goals in a new market.
-For others, particularly companies that have the necessary resources, the development of in-house capabilities is all that is needed to accomplish their expansion goals.
-However, partnering up with a third-party agency is the one option that any company can effectively rely upon to facilitate a smooth and seamless expansion into a new and foreign market.
-Not only do they know how to communicate your message to potential new customers, but you can count on achieving the success you seek faster and more cost-effectively.
+Partnering up with a third-party agency is the option that any company can rely upon to facilitate a seamless expansion into a foreign market.
+They know how to communicate your message to new customers, so you can count on achieving the success you seek faster and more cost-effectively.